 Sydney in Cape Breton Regional Municipality, Nova Scotia — The Atlantic Provinces

 Topics.
-This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
-A significant historical year for this entry is 1901.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Colonial Era • Settlements & Settlers.
+A significant historical year for this entry is 1785.

 Location.
-46° 8.548′ N, 60° 11.92′ W. Marker is in Sydney, Nova Scotia, in Cape Breton Regional Municipality.
-Marker is at the intersection of Esplanade and York Street, on the left when traveling north on Esplanade.
-Marker and sculpture are located beside the sidewalk, near the Port of Sydney building.
+46° 8.543′ N, 60° 11.795′ W. Marker is in Sydney, Nova Scotia, in Cape Breton Regional Municipality.
+Marker can be reached from the intersection of Charlotte Street and Nepean Street, on the right when traveling north.
+Marker is mounted at eye-level, directly on St. George’s Anglican Church, just to the right of the front entrance.
 Touch for map.
-Marker is at or near this postal address: 90 Esplanade, Sydney, Nova Scotia B1P 1A1, Canada.
+Marker is at or near this postal address: 119 Charlotte Street, Sydney, Nova Scotia B1P 1C2, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Cossit House (about 150 meters away, measured in a direct line); Royal Bank Lion (about 150 meters away); Joseph Frederick Wallet DesBarres (about 180 meters away); Sir John George Bourinot (about 180 meters away); J.F.W.
 DesBarres (about 210 meters away); Sydney's Heritage Conservation District"Northern Friends" (approx. 0.2 kilometers away); Sir Peter D. Macdonald (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Sydney.